Making sure your child attends school every day

 - don't let them have the day off just because they would rather be at home

-- keep absences due to sickness to times when your child is actually sick - don't keep them at home when you know that they are just nervous about school
+- keep absences due to sickness to times when your child is actually sick - don't keep them at home when you know that they are just nervous about school – talk to the school who can help your child overcome this

 - know about your child's school life - ask questions, listen to your child.
 This will make it easier to pick up on any issues they might be having